bithuman-prod/public-macos-offline-example/README.md

 - **Redis**: Message broker

 **100% Offline Mode:**
+- **API Secret**: Requires periodic internet access for authentication and metering
-For complete internet-free operation, contact bitHuman for an offline token.
-By default, the bitHuman SDK requires internet authentication for proper metering, but we enable 100% offline mode for Enterprise and developers who need offline access.
+- **Offline Token**: For complete internet-free operation, contact the bitHuman team directly for a dedicated offline token.
+This is available for Enterprise customers and developers who need fully offline access.

 ## Development